 Lights Shining in the Darkness

-We live in a world of deep darkness, searching for light, and we are called to be lights shining in the darkness.
+We live in a world of deep darkness where many are searching for light, and we are called to be lights shining in the darkness.

-Darkness surrounds us, seeping into how we live our lives and see ourselves.
+Darkness seeps into how we live our lives and see ourselves.
 Some of us are afraid of the dark and refuse to acknowledge its presence.
-Darkness makes some of us feel tired or frustrated.
+It makes some of us feel tired or frustrated.
 We want to stay in bed wrapped in blankets with our eyes closed.

 Some of us struggle against darkness, but it silently absorbs all our efforts.

 We do not know what to do about the darkness, how to avoid it, or how we will live another day in it.
 Darkness drains our energy and destroys our hope.
-Some of us work to bring the darkness to an end.
+Some of us work to bring an end to the darkness.
 People try to create new technologies or new laws to overcome the power of darkness.
 Others have decided to sit and wait to find out what will happen.
-None of us really knows what we can do to save ourselves from the darkness.
+None of us really knows what we can do to save ourselves from darkness.

 The darkness around us hides more than just walls and obstacles.
 Darkness makes it harder for us to recognize each other, or recognize our own true selves.
 We believe there are deep, essential truths about life and the world we cannot see in the dark.